 Explore a Galaxy Far, Far Away

-Star Wars: The Last Jedi in IMAX at Celebration!
-Cinema North – perhaps not the most educational activity on the list, but a fun must-see this season that will get imaginations soaring.
+Upcoming blockbusters in IMAX at Celebration!
+Cinema North – perhaps not the most educational activity on the list – is a fun activity this season that will get imaginations soaring.
 At Celebration!
-Cinema, the kids will love the huge IMAX screen or donning 3D glasses to see this blockbuster in a unique way.
+Cinema, the kids will love the huge IMAX screen or donning 3D glasses to see movies in a unique way.

 Check out the Grand Rapids Art Museum in downtown Grand Rapids during the much-needed holiday break.
-After paying admission, Drop-In Studio: Winter Break Weekdays is open December 26 - 30.
-Work with architect, Kulapat Yantrasast, to build a structurally sound and aesthetically pleasing gingerbread house!
+After paying admission, Drop-In Studio is open on Saturdays to create a cool, seasonal craft.

 Little ones can ring in the New Year and still make their bedtime at the Grand Rapids Children's Museum's New Year's Early Eve celebration.